-The following table sets forth certain summary information in respect of the executive officers and directors of the Corporation as at December 31, 2018.
-Messrs.
-Gandur and Newman were first appointed directors of the Corporation on incorporation in December 2012.
+The following table sets forth certain summary information in respect of the executive officers and directors of the Corporation as at December 31, 2020.
+Mr. Newman was first appointed director of the Corporation on incorporation in December 2012.
 Mr. Camp was first elected director of the Corporation on June 15, 2016.
 Mr. Janele was first elected director of the Corporation on June 27, 2018.
+Mr. Zouari was appointed a director and chair of the Board on August 17, 2020.

-Name, city and country of residence Position with the Corporation Principal occupation during the five preceding years Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (6) Jean Claude Gandur (3)(4) Valletta, Malta Chair Chairman, AOG 6,706,922 Bradford Camp (1)(2)(3)(4)(5) Erbil, Iraq Director Managing Director, Darb al-Iraq, a consulting firm 139,476 Peter Janele (1)(2)(3)(4)(5) Penticton, B.C., Canada Director Founder, Janele Technology and Research Corp Former Member, Exploration Review Team, Chevron Corporation 0

-Name, city and country of residence Position with the Corporation Principal occupation during the five preceding years Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (6) Scott Lewis Geneva, Switzerland Head of Corporate Finance and Planning Head of Corporate Finance and Planning since May 2016 Former Head of Corporate Finance, Oryx Petroleum 0 Peter Newman (1)(2)(3)(4)(5) Surrey, United Kingdom Senior Independent Director Corporate Director 368,722 Vance Querio Geneva, Switzerland CEO Chief Executive Officer since March 2016 Former Chief Operating Officer, Oryx Petroleum Former West Africa Regional Manager, Oryx Petroleum 1,124,838 Kevin McPhee Geneva, Switzerland General Counsel and Corporate Secretary General Counsel and Corporate Secretary since May 2016 Former Senior Corporate Counsel, Oryx Petroleum Former Associate, Norton Rose Fulbright 72,690
+Name, city and country of residence Position with the Corporation Principal occupation during the five preceding years Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (6) Brad Camp (1)(2)(3)(4)(5) Erbil, Iraq Director Managing Director, Darb al-Iraq, a consulting firm 139,476 Peter Janele (1)(2)(3)(4)(5) Penticton, B.C., Canada Director Founder, Janele Technology and Research Corp Former Member, Exploration Review Team, Chevron Corp 0 Kevin McPhee Geneva, Switzerland General Counsel and Corporate Secretary General Counsel and Corporate Secretary since May 2016 Former Senior Corporate Counsel, Forza Petroleum 1,576,499 Lindsey Rosebush Geneva, Switzerland Head of Finance Head of Finance since July 2020 Former Financial Accounting Manager, Forza Petroleum 576,291 Peter Newman (1)(2)(3)(4)(5) Surrey, United Kingdom Director Corporate Director 368,722 Vance Querio Geneva, Switzerland CEO Chief Executive Officer since March 2016 Former Chief Operating Officer, Forza Petroleum 4,410,212 Sami Zouari (5) London, England Chair Former Chief Financial Officer and Board Member, Gulf Keystone Petroleum 0

-(1) Member of the Audit Committee.
-Peter Newman is the Chair of the Audit Committee.

-(2) Member of the Corporate Governance Committee.
-Peter Newman is the Chair of the Corporate Governance Committee.

-(3) Member of the Nomination and Compensation Committee.
-Bradford Camp is the Chair of the Nomination and Compensation Committee.

-(4) Member of the Technical and Resources Committee.
-Peter Janele is the Chair of the Technical and Resources Committee.

-(5) Independent director.

-(6) The information as to shares beneficially owned, or controlled or directed, directly or indirectly, is not within the knowledge of the Corporation and has been furnished by the respective individuals.
+- (1) Member of the Audit Committee.
+Peter Newman is the Chair of the Audit Committee. - (2) Member of the Corporate Governance Committee.
+Peter Newman is the Chair of the Corporate Governance Committee. - (3) Member of the Nomination and Compensation Committee.
+Brad Camp is the Chair of the Nomination and Compensation Committee. - (4) Member of the Technical and Resources Committee.
+Peter Janele is the Chair of the Technical and Resources Committee. - (5) Independent director. - (6) The information as to shares beneficially owned, or controlled or directed, directly or indirectly, is not within the knowledge of the Corporation and has been furnished by the respective individuals.